 Trim the pork tenderloin and remove the silverskin.

-Add half the mixture to a 1 gallon Ziploc, add the tenderloin, remove as much air as possible.
+Add half the marinade to a 1-gallon Ziploc, add the tenderloin, and remove as much air as possible.
 Seal and refrigerate for 1 to 3 hours.
 But up to 24 hours is fine.
-Refrigerate the second half of the marinade mixture.
+Refrigerate the second half of the marinade mixture for later.

-Remove the tenderloin from refrigerator and allow to rest at room temp for 30 minutes.
-Clean and oil grates.
-Preheat grill to a surface temperature of about 450.
-That is medium on my grill, which is hot.
-Most grills it will be medium-high.
+Remove the tenderloin from the refrigerator and allow it to rest at room temp for 30 minutes—clean and oil grill grates.
+Preheat the grill to a surface temperature of about 450°.
+On most grills will be medium-high.

 Place over direct heat.
 Cook with a closed lid.
-Rotate the tenderloin 1/3 every 5 minutes for about 20-25 minutes until an internal temperature of 140.
-Please never cook by time alone.
-Use an instant-read thermometer, please.
+Rotate the tenderloin ⅓ every 5 minutes for about 20-25 minutes until an internal temperature of 140°.
+Please never cook on time alone.
+Use an instant-read thermometer.

 Make an aluminum foil "boat."
-Add reserved marinade to the foil boat and moved tenderloin to the boat.
-Seal the foil tightly and allow to rest at room temperature for 10 minutes.
-FYI, I checked the temp at this point, and it was 151.
+Add reserved marinade and grilled tenderloin to the foil boat and seal the foil tightly for 10 minutes.

 Chipotle Lime Pork Tenderloin a la Alton Brown